Posts about Israel are obviously fraught, so first:

 This should require no explanation.
 I offer one anyway.

-Some may defend comparisons by saying that right now opposing an ongoing genocide trumps every other concern.
-Nope.
-Not this concern.
+Some defend these comparisons by saying that right now opposing genocide trumps every other concern.
+No. That too is a rationalization of antisemtism.

 I have real sympathy for people who are not raging bigots making these mistakes.
 It is unfair that the righteous and currently urgent cause of Palestinian liberation must walk through a minefield where it is genuinely difficult to make sense of what constitutes antisemitism which one must avoid.